omarespejel/monero-starknet-atomic-swap/SECURITY.md

 **Verification Security**

-On-chain verification in Cairo uses Garaga's production-grade MSM functions for all elliptic curve operations.
+On-chain verification in Cairo uses Garaga's audited MSM functions for all elliptic curve operations.
 The verification checks four relationships: `s·G = R1 + c·T`, `s·Y = R2 + c·U`, `T = t·G`, and `U = t·Y`.
 All points are validated to be on-curve and not have small order before use.

 ### Hashlock Security